Skip to Content

 The full recipe with measurements is in the recipe card below.

-Generously coat the lamb chops with 2 tablespoons of olive oil, garlic, salt, and pepper; leave them at room temperature to marinate for 30 minutes.
+Step 1: Generously coat the lamb chops with two tablespoons of olive oil, garlic, salt, and pepper.
+Set them aside at room temperature for 30 minutes.

 Chops generously seasoned with salt and pepper.

-Warm a cast iron skillet over medium heat for 1-2 minutes.
-Add one tablespoon of oil and two sprigs of rosemary to the pan.
+Step 2: Warm a cast iron skillet over medium heat for 1-2 minutes.
+Then, add one tablespoon of oil to the pan.

 Lamb shoulder chops searing on a pan.